 Vogel Alcove provides a broad array of therapeutic services for children who are experiencing homelessness in the Dallas, TX area.

 Promise of Peace Gardens launched its food pantry garden at the Emmanuel Lutheran Church in the spring of 2016.
 Many volunteers and comunity members came together to install and sustain this magical garden.
 The garden produced enough food to share with hundreds of people living in a food dessert.
 It was a very humbling experience to serve where community members slept on cardboard in the garden.
-And it was amazing who each and every homeless person that we spoke with understood the importance of a garden.
+And it was amazing how each and every homeless person that we spoke with understood the importance of a garden.
 They seemed to know that it could make the difference that we all need.

 Promise of Peace Gardens has enjoyed the community and successful impact at Bayles Elementary Garden.
-From Random Acts of Flowers to community workdays, and tremendous support of State Farm and SMU Mustang Heroes volunteers, POP was able to impact over 500 families and numerous community members.
+From Random Acts of Flowers to community workdays, and the tremendous support of State Farm and SMU Mustang Heroes volunteers, POP was able to impact over 500 families and numerous community members.

 The Bayles P.O.P.
 Garden was established in the spring of 2016.Bayles Elementary has over 500 families who will benefit from fresh produce and cooking classes in our “Seed-to-Soul” program that promotes making better food choices and gaining access to that food.P.O.P. delivers seed-to-table education and hands-on experiences on a weekly basis where teachers and students integrate the math, science, literacy and health concepts within the context of the garden!